Our comprehensive safety plan includes 7 measures:

 If due to current regulations your in-person class may only be offered for remote attendance, your rate will adjust to our virtual rate with the next billing cycle.

-Due to strict class size numbers and in the interest of reducing cross-class exposure between students, we are offering one make-up class each month in each of our departments of Dance, Enrichment, and Theater.
+Due to our comprehensive COVID-19 safety plan, we are offering one make-up class each month in each of our departments of Dance, Enrichment, and Theater.
 This class is delivered to all students through remote attendance.
 Registration for each monthly make-up class is closed three days before the class so that we can plan for appropriate staffing and curricula.

 In the interest in reducing cross-class exposure between students and operating in a way that supports physical distancing, we cannot offer Clubtime.